What Is a Cavity? What Causes Rotten Teeth?

-The severity of the cavity, location of the tooth, and patient’s overall health all play a role in determining the best course of action.
-In general, fillings are less invasive and more affordable than crowns, but they may not be as durable in the long run.
+The cavity’s severity, the tooth’s location, and the patient’s overall health all play a role in determining the best course of action.
+Generally, fillings are less invasive and more affordable than crowns but may not be as durable in the long run.
 On the other hand, crowns are more expensive and time-consuming, but they may provide a more lasting solution.
 Ultimately, the best way to determine which treatment is proper for you is to consult with a qualified dental professional.

-Cavities are one of the most common dental problems, affecting people of all ages.
+Cavities are among the most common dental problems, affecting people of all ages.
 Cavities occur when the hard outer layer of your tooth enamel is weakened by acid.
 This acid is produced when plaque (a sticky film of bacteria) breaks down the sugar in your mouth.
 Over time, cavities can cause your teeth to decay and even fall out.
-But cavities don’t have to be a part of life – there are plenty of things you can do to prevent them.
+But cavities don’t have to be a part of life – you can do plenty of things to prevent them.

-The first step in preventing cavities is to brush your teeth twice a day with fluoride toothpaste.
+The first step in preventing cavities is brushing your teeth twice daily with fluoride toothpaste.
 Fluoride helps to strengthen tooth enamel and make it more resistant to cavities.
-It’s also important to floss every day to remove plaque between your teeth and your gum line.
+It’s also important to floss daily to remove plaque between your teeth and gum line.
 And last but not least, be sure to visit your dentist regularly for professional cleanings and checkups.
 When it comes to cavities, an ounce of prevention is worth a pound of cure!